singhrakeshgkp/react-js/project-setup.md

 ### Public
  - **Public** Folder contains public assets such as images, fonts, videos.
 These are not bundled in final output and available via url.
 ### src
-- **Src** folder most of the time/coding we will be doing in this folder.
+- **Src** folder most of the time we will be doing coding in this folder.
 - **assets** its similar to **public** folder, however here assets folder will be bundled in final output.

 ### General Details